Business to Consumer (B2C)

 Before China had access to local websites the overseas e-Malls have always been available.
 Some of them where accessible from China, not because they were blocked, just they too slow or not accessible at all.

-The other key issues was door to door delivery.
+The other key issue was door to door delivery.
 The international delivery was costly and returning the goods was too exceptive.

 One of the first local e-Malls was Amazon China, a local Chinese JV between China Company and international company Amazon.